shadmanshaikh/prompt/README.md

-# prompt
-Prompt Engineering : ChatGPT and other AI tools
+# Prompt Engineering : ChatGPT and other AI tools